SparkPost/pizza-bot/README.md

 You can't run this bot off your laptop forever.
 Set up deployments to Heroku or another service.
 Heroku is great because you can run a bot for free and you can set up automatic deployments whenever you push to master.
 It's like magic when you merge a commit and it shows up in your production bot!

+### Send a Confirmation Email

+Send a confirmation email to your user.
+You can get their email from the Slack API, or you could have your bot ask them to type it into Slack.
+Of course you'll have to find some [service](https://developers.sparkpost.com) that could send that email for you...

 ### Start Something Totally New

 Start a totally new bot!
 Need some ideas?
 Take a look at this repo of open, public APIs you could have your bot interact with: https://github.com/toddmotto/public-apis